shinomakoi/sd-dreamer/README.md

 # sd-dreamer
-Qt based Linux/Windows GUI for Stable Diffusion (lstein version).
+Qt based Linux/Windows GUI for Stable Diffusion (invoke-ai version).
 Requires NVIDIA GPU

-Features txt2img, img2img, inpainting, paint app for img2img, upscaling, textual inversion embedding, LatentSR, k-diffusion samplers and more.
+Features txt2img, img2img, inpainting, paint app for img2img, upscaling, textual inversion embedding, k-diffusion samplers and more.

-Note: the current version is designed to work with the lstein repo only.
+Note: the current version is designed to work with the invoke-ai repo only.
 The old version is in the 'old-generic' branch.

-- Have a working Stable Diffusion install from the lstein repo (https://github.com/lstein/stable-diffusion)
+- Have a working Stable Diffusion install from the invoke-ai repo (https://github.com/invoke-ai/stable-diffusion)
-- IMPORTANT: Place the SD Dreamer folder in the base of your Stable Diffusion folder (e.g. in stable-diffusion-lstein folder, where environment.yaml file is), so to launch, for example - 'python stable-diffusion-lstein\sd-dreamer-main\main.py'
+- IMPORTANT: Place the SD Dreamer folder in the base of your Stable Diffusion folder (e.g. in stable-diffusion-lstein folder, where environment.yaml file is), so to launch, for example - 'python stable-diffusion-invoke-ai\sd-dreamer-main\main.py'
 - Run 'conda activate <ldm/ldp>' or whatever your SD conda environment is (in Windows, from inside the Anaconda prompt)
 - Run 'pip install -r requirements.txt' to install dependencies
 - Run 'python main.py' to start the app